metricationmatters/research/proposals/AreaAndVolume.md

 I think it would be better to give the square meter and the cubic meter a name.  "square meter" and "cubic meter" is competely accurate but more difficult to say than a simple name.
+The SI system is at its best when each unit has a name.

 Advantages: